 Boffin Island is responsible for servicing some of the most amazing audio gems ever created so I thought we should start some sort of “Gear of the Week” corner to feature some of these extraordinary pieces of kit that we have going through our workbenches on a daily basis.
 And what a better place to start than the Fairchild 660?

-Designed by Estonian-born Rein Narma at Les Paul’s request and licensed by Sherman Fairchild, the Fairchild 660 is a single channel vari-mu compressor based around the classic RCA 6386 tube (as opposed to the two-channel Fairchild 670 model).
-About a thousand of the 660′s have been ever built and about 600 of the model 670′s.
+Designed by Estonian-born engineer Rein Narma at Les Paul’s request (click here to read an interview Rein did on the 670) and licensed by Sherman Fairchild, the Fairchild 660 is a single channel vari-mu compressor based around the classic RCA 6386 tube (as opposed to the two-channel Fairchild 670 model).
+The 660’s production was very limited and, as far as we know, only about 800 of the model 670’s were ever made.

 Apart from the unique utilisation of the 6386 tube, the unit features a very unique DC side-chain which is responsible for the very forgiving nature of the compression that is often described as incredibly transparent even at extreme settings.
 To achieve this DC side-chain the design uses a few very heavy transformers which are responsible for the obscene 20kg weight of the unit (30kg for the Fairchild 670) not including the housing rack/frame!!!